EvilVir/Nginx-Autoindex/README.md

 ```

 And now just navigate to the location and drag-and-drop a file into browser's window.
 This feature should work in any modern web browser _(sorry IE fans)_.

+## Advanced configuration (you can stop with config above if you want)

 ### Hardening uploads
 Of course allowing anybody to upload any file to your server isn't the best idea in the world, so you might want to think about adding at least [HTTP Basic Auth](https://en.wikipedia.org/wiki/.htpasswd):